Core Faculty & Training Supervisors

 Heather Kirkpatrick, Ph.D., MSCP ABPP

 Dr. Kirkpatrick is a faculty member within the departments of Psychology and Internal Medicine at Genesys.
 Her time is spent between working with psychology fellows in our Clinical Health Psychology postdoctoral fellowship program and working with our Internal Medicine residents in their ambulatory office experience at the Downtown Flint Health Center.
-The health center houses internal medicine, obstetrics-gynecology, surgery, and podiatry.
+The health center houses internal medicine, obstetrics-gynecology, gastroenterology, surgery, and podiatry.
 Dr. Kirkpatrick and the psychology fellow have a thriving integrated psychology primary care practice (providing evaluation, assessment, and treatment) with these services in addition to their teaching responsibilities.
-Dr. Kirkpatrick also teaches and coordinates the psychopharmacology and pathophysiology series for the Consortium for Advanced Psychology Training fellowship.
-Dr. Kirkpatrick's professional and research interests involve integrated primary care, psychopharmacology, medical education techniques, and physician wellness.
-She regularly speaks on these topics at conferences, and enjoys collaborating with fellows in presentations and publications.
-She is active with the Michigan Psychology Association to work toward legislative change allowing specially trained psychologists to prescribe medications.
+Dr. Kirkpatrick also teaches and coordinates the psychopharmacology for both the Ascension Genesys fellowship, as well as the Michigan Consortium for Advanced Psychology Training fellowship.
+Dr. Kirkpatrick's professional and research interests involve integrated primary care, psychopharmacology, medical education techniques, bioethics, and physician wellness.
+She regularly speaks on these topics at conferences and enjoys collaborating with fellows in presentations and publications.
+She is active with the Ascension Genesys Ethics committee, having served as it’s chair for many years.

 Dr. Kirkpatrick is a fully licensed psychologist in the State of Michigan, having earned her Ph.D. in Counseling Psychology at University of Illinois in 1998.
 She completed her internship at the Missouri Health Sciences Center Consortium in Columbia, MO and then went on to a rehabilitation research fellowship at the University of Missouri.
 Following this fellowship, she relocated to Michigan to complete a two-year specialty fellowship in Clinical Health Psychology with Genesys/MSU.
 She has served as the Director of Behavioral Science for Internal Medicine since 2001.
 In 2010, she completed a post-doctoral masters degree in Clinical Psychopharmacology at Farleigh Dickinson University.
 Dr. Kirkpatrick is currently an Assistant Professor in the departments of Family Medicine (Michigan State University College of Human Medicine) and Internal Medicine (Michigan State University College of Osteopathic Medicine).
 She is board certified in Clinical Health Psychology by the American Board of Professional Psychology.